APU-ACM/Useful-Software/README.md

 ### WakaTime

 This plugin works with many other IDEs in addition to the JetBrains suite, including Eclipse, VSCode, Xcode, Notepad++, Visual Studio, and more.
 It accurately keeps track of the amount of time you spend coding, breaking it down into statistics on the amount of time spent in each lanugage, in each IDE, in each project, and on each computer.
 You get emailed a weekly report, all for free.
 If you want to keep a history of the time you spend coding (besides the emails), you can purchase a paid plan.
 Link to plugin [here](https://plugins.jetbrains.com/plugin/7425-wakatime) and website with instructions for non-JetBrains IDEs [here](https://wakatime.com/).

+### Battery Status

+This plugin is really simple, but really useful on a laptop: it displays your current laptop battery percentage in the toolbar at the bottom of the IDE.
+This is really helpful in fullscreen mode since your battery indicator is usually hidden in fullscreen.
+Link [here](https://plugins.jetbrains.com/plugin/12321-battery-status).